cakephp/docs/en/models/retrieving-your-data.rst

 .. note::

-    In the above example ``$allAuthors`` will contain every user in the users table, there will be no condition applied to the find as none were passed.
+    In the above example ``$allAuthors`` will contain every user in the users table.
+There will be no condition applied to the find as none were passed.

 The results of a call to ``find('all')`` will be of the following